unadlib/iflow/README.md

 * [Change Log](https://github.com/unadlib/iflow#change-log)

 ### Features
-* **Plain class and function** - Free style of the state structure for personal preference
+* **🎯Plain class and function** - Free style of the state structure for personal preference
-* **State tree compose** - State tree be easy to state share the operating
+* **🏬State tree compose** - State tree be easy to state share the operating
-* **Dynamic state and actions hot-swapping** - Both the temporary state and the action can be directly and freely deleted and added
+* **🎡Dynamic state and actions hot-swapping** - Both the temporary state and the action can be directly and freely deleted and added
-* **Async function and others type function** - Async actions will be composed async process or invoked internal.
+* **🚦Async function and others type function** - Async actions will be composed async process or invoked internal.
-* **Powerful middleware** - Middleware can handle the store any change event.
+* **🚀Powerful middleware** - Middleware can handle the store any change event.
-* **Least possible boilerplate** - Boilerplate code limits the possibility of multiple builds of state management.
+* **⛱Least possible boilerplate** - Boilerplate code limits the possibility of multiple builds of state management.

 ### Getting started
 * State